 Sulfonamide antibiotic allergy

-Sulfonamide antibiotics can cause allergic reactions, ranging from mild to severe rashes through to anaphylaxis, the most severe type of allergic reaction.
-If you are allergic to one sulfonamide antibiotic, you should avoid all other sulfonamide antibiotics.
+Sulfonamide antibiotics can cause allergic reactions, ranging from mild rash to severe blistering rash through to anaphylaxis, the most severe type of allergic reaction.
+If you are allergic to one sulfonamide antibiotic, there is a risk that you might also react to other sulfonamide antibiotics.
 Sulfonamide antibiotics available on prescription in Australia include:

 - Sulfamethoxazole used in combination with trimethoprim, available as Bactrim, Resprim or Septrin.